Skip to content

 Frequently asked

-How many HVAC contractors are in San Francisco city, CA?
+How many HVAC contractors are in San Francisco, CA?

 How does LocalVein rank HVAC leads for vulnerability?

-What percent of San Francisco city HVAC contractors have no website?
+What percent of San Francisco HVAC contractors have no website?

-Can I get phone numbers and line types for San Francisco city HVAC contractors?
+Can I get phone numbers and line types for San Francisco HVAC contractors?

 Yes — LocalVein exports full phone numbers on every paid plan.
 Phone line type detection (mobile / landline / VoIP) is a Core-tier and above feature, which agencies use to route SMS-eligible prospects to a separate outreach sequence than landline-only operators.
-For San Francisco city's HVAC contractors, line types populate on the first paid scan and persist indefinitely — phone line types almost never change.
+Paid plans also surface a contact email for each business that publishes one on its own site — coverage is not universal.
+For San Francisco's HVAC contractors, line types populate on the first paid scan and persist indefinitely — phone line types almost never change.

-How often is the San Francisco city HVAC list refreshed?
+How often is the San Francisco HVAC list refreshed?

 Each HVAC contractor record is re-checked whenever a user scans the vertical.
-San Francisco city's demographic numbers (population, home value, demographic signals used in the vulnerability score) refresh annually.
+San Francisco's demographic numbers (population, home value, demographic signals used in the vulnerability score) refresh annually.
 Most recent refresh on this page: April 2026.

 What you see vs. what you get

-The rest of HVAC contractors in San Francisco city is behind a free signup.
+The rest of HVAC contractors in San Francisco is behind a free signup.

 Public view (this page)